kubedb/docs/docs/concepts/catalog/mysql.md

 - Name format: `{Original MySQL image version}-{modification tag}`

 We modify original MySQL docker image to support additional features.
-An image with higher modification tag will have more feature than the images with lower modification tag.
+An image with higher modification tag will have more features than the images with lower modification tag.
 Hence, it is recommended to use MySQLVersion crd with highest modification tag to take advantage of the latest features.

 ### spec.version